volterraedge/terraform-provider-volterra/docs/resources/volterra_app_firewall.md

 ###### One of the arguments from this list "ai_risk_based_blocking, default_detection_settings, detection_settings" must be set

 `ai_risk_based_blocking` - (Optional) only high-risk requests will be blocked by default.
 This feature is in preview mode..
-See [Detection Setting Choice Ai Risk Based Blocking ](#detection-setting-choice-ai-risk-based-blocking) below for details.
+See [Detection Setting Choice Ai Risk Based Blocking ](#detection-setting-choice-ai-risk-based-blocking) below for details.(Deprecated)

 `default_detection_settings` - (Optional) All Attack Types, high and medium accuracy signatures, automatic Attack Signatures tuning, Threat Campaigns and all Violations will be enabled. (`Bool`).